fuzzylogicxx/fuzzylogic/posts/progressive-enhancement-heuristics.md

 Knowing this means that if you wrap some CSS in an `@supports(display:grid) {` then you can also safely use custom properties within that block.

-I love wee rules of thumb like that!
+I love this rule of thumb!
 It saves you looking up [caniuse.com](https://caniuse.com/) for each feature and comparing the browser support.

 This weekend I did some unplanned rabbit-holing on the current state of (and best practices for using) ES modules in the browser, as-is and untranspiled.
 That revealed another interesting rule of thumb: